Malinchristina/handbook-for-burnout/README.md

 ## Future features

 - In the future, it would be ideal to manage categories directly from the app, allowing for easy addition and deletion.
+This would include a single template to iterate over the categories, using images instead of icons.
+The model would have fields for an image, which would be stored using Cloudinary.This approach would also be implemented in the activities app.
+Instead of using hardcoded templates, there would be one template that iterates over site-specific content and images.

 - The ERD includes a model for users, which is planned as a future feature.
 This will enable users to have an account page where they can view their contributions.